nebulastream/nebulastream/docs/design/20240927_QueryManager.md

 In the previous implementation of the QueryEngine the statistic collection has been integrated tightly into the QueryEngine.
 The new design decouples emitting the statistic events from handling them.
 The current prototype exposes `start`/`stop` events for a query as well as individual task execution.
-More sophisticated statistics can be built on top of these events, outside the `QueryEngine`.
+Other components (than the QueryEngine) can build more sophisticated statistics on top of these events.
+For example, a component could keep track of all currently running queries, by monitoring the `start`/`stop` events.

 ```mermaid
 classDiagram